The Australian Ballet's 2013 Telstra Ballet Dancer Award Nominees Showcase Set for Today

-Audiences can see all the 2013 TBDA nominees in action at the free outdoor event Telstra Ballet in Bowl in Melbourne on Friday 8 March.
+Audiences can see all the 2013 TBDA nominees in action at the free outdoor event Telstra Ballet in Bowl in Melbourne today, 8 March.
 Register for tickets at ticketmaster.com.au.

 This year's nominees were chosen by The Australian Ballet's artistic staff, previous winners of the award and principal artists.
 The six dancers were judged on their performances throughout 2012, the ongoing development of their skills and their support of fellow company members.

 The winner, announced near the end of 2013, will be decided by an industry panel - comprising of representatives from The Australian Ballet, Telstra and the media - and will receive a $20,000 cash prize from Telstra.
 The People's Choice Award has a $5,000 prize and is decided by public vote.